Piinks/flutter/packages/flutter/notable_changes_instructions.md

     gh pr view <PR_NUMBER> --json body -q ".body"
     ```

-## Phase 3: First-Time Contributor Verification (CRITICAL)
+## Phase 3: First-Time Contributor Verification (EXTREMELY CRITICAL)

 This is a multi-step, critical process to accurately identify contributors whose *first ever* commit to this repository landed this week.
-Errors in this section are highly visible.
-Proceed with extreme caution.
+Errors in this section are highly visible and reflect poorly on the team. **Proceed with extreme caution and do not trust automated checks alone.**

 1.  **Get All Unique Authors This Week:** Get a list of all unique author names and emails from the specified date range.
     ```shell
     git log --since="<START_DATE>" --until="<END_DATE>" --pretty=format:"%an <%ae>" | sort -u
     ```
 2.  **Check `known_authors.md`:** Before checking the full git history, check if the author is already listed in the `known_authors.md` file.
 If they are, they are **not** a first-time contributor.
-3.  **Find First Commit Date:** For any author *not* in `known_authors.md`, find the date of their very first commit in the repository's history. **This is the most critical step to avoid errors.**
+3.  **Automated Check for First Commit Date:** For any author *not* in `known_authors.md`, perform an automated check to find the date of their very first commit. **This is a preliminary check and is not guaranteed to be accurate.** An author may have multiple emails or names associated with their git commits, so it is most reliable to use their GitHub login.
+    First, get the author's GitHub login from one of their PRs.
     ```shell
-    git log --author="<Full Name <email@example.com>>" --reverse --pretty=format:"%ci" | head -n 1
+    gh pr view <PR_NUMBER> --json author -q '.author.login'
     ```
+    Then, use the login to find the first commit.
+    ```shell
+    git log --author="<LOGIN>" --reverse --pretty=format:"%ci" | head -n 1
+    ```
+4.  **Secondary Automated Check (More Reliable):** As a more reliable secondary check, use the `gh search` command to look for commits from the author before the reporting period.
+    ```shell
+    gh search commits --author-date "..<START_DATE>" --author="<LOGIN>" --repo "flutter/flutter"
+    ```
+    If this command returns any commits, the author is **not** a first-time contributor.
+5.  **Manual Verification (ULTIMATE SOURCE OF TRUTH):** The automated checks above can be unreliable. **If there is any doubt, you must manually verify the author's history.** This can be done by visiting their GitHub profile and looking at their contribution history to the `flutter/flutter` repository.
+If you are an AI agent, you must ask the user to perform this manual verification.
-4.  **Verify First-Time Status:** Compare the commit date to the start of the reporting window.
-If the date is within the window, the author is a **first-time contributor**.
+6.  **Verify First-Time Status:** Compare the commit date to the start of the reporting window.
+If the date is within the window, and all checks (including manual verification) confirm it, the author is a **first-time contributor**.
 If it is before the window, they are an existing contributor who was missing from `known_authors.md`.
-5.  **Get PR for First Contribution:** For each verified first-time contributor, find the commit hash and PR number of their first contribution to write the summary.
+7.  **Get PR for First Contribution:** For each verified first-time contributor, find the commit hash and PR number of their first contribution to write the summary.
     ```shell
     # Get the commit hash and subject line for their first commit
-    git log --author="<Full Name <email@example.com>>" --reverse --pretty=format:"%H - %s" | head -n 1
+    git log --author="<LOGIN>" --reverse --pretty=format:"%H - %s" | head -n 1
     ```
     Extract the PR number from the subject line (e.g., the number in `(#12345)`).
 This ensures you are crediting the correct work.